jestjs/jest/website/versioned_docs/version-26.x/Configuration.md

 Default: `false`

-Automatically clear mock calls, instances and results before every test.
+Automatically clear mock calls, instances, contexts and results before every test.
 Equivalent to calling [`jest.clearAllMocks()`](JestObjectAPI.md#jestclearallmocks) before each test.
 This does not remove any mock implementation that may have been provided.

 ### `collectCoverage` \[boolean]